-‘In Your Mind’ by Carol Ann Duffy is a four stanza poem which is separated into sets of six lines, or sestets.
+‘In Your Mind’ by Carol Ann Duffy is a four stanza poem that is separated into sets of six lines or sestets.
 The poem does not contain a structured or consistent rhyme scheme.
-The lines are a somewhat similar in length and run together to create a narrative.
+The lines are somewhat similar in length and run together to create a narrative.
 The poet has chosen to tell a story through this work with a second person narrator.
 The main character is the reader who is taken through a series of dream-like memories of a trip to another country.

 Summary of In Your Mind

 It is here that this person feels most at home.
 Everything is oddly familiar.
 From the people to the job, hotel, and streets.
 Before long there the past has faded away.
-The simpler, presumably less pleasant real life led by this person never existed.
+The simpler, presumably less pleasant real-life led by this person never existed.

 By the end of the poem the speaker has made a home in this imaginary world but is forced back to the present.
 “You” are once more made to confront the “English rain” which is still pouring down on “your” real home.

 Analysis of In Your Mind

 The speaker begins this piece by asking her listeners a question.
 “You” are thinking of a country, a place “you” can barely recall.
 The memory is so loose that “you” do not know whether it is “anticipated,” meaning it was created, or “half-remembered.”
 It is as if “you” knows enough about the place to have visited before, but not enough to fully recall if you have actually been there.

 At this point in the poem it is unclear what sent this speaker to thoughts of another country or whether these almost-memories are good or bad.
 In the next two lines the speaker centers the setting and informs the reader where the poem will take place.
 “You” are in England and it is an “autumn” day.
 It is raining outside now, as it has been all “afternoon.”
 The world “you” are attempting to penetrate is “muffled by the rain.”